badwolfunit/DnD_Chaotic_6_Universe_Homebrew_Champaign/Storyline/story.md

 the players have 1 level of exhaustion and have the poisoned condition due to the hangover when they wake up.

 they also don't recognise each other from the night before

+This is descibed by the following intro read to the players:
+"Here ye, Here ye," The town criers voice rings through the square.
+"Last night there were multiple quarrels in our taverns, only one party was aprehended"
+You, unusually, are not there to listen to the anouncements.
+You are waking up with a throbing headache from the hangover in the town jail.
+The sheriff seeing you are awake walks over to your cell.
+"I see you're all awake then, don't expect to be getting out of here any time soon.
+You and those other guys wreaked our inns pretty badly last night."

 the players first choice is to try to decide how to get out (diplomacy escape or waiting)